 Dialogues: between speakers, different disciplines and between speakers and audiences, because dialogue is crucial for improving our understanding, awareness and comparing perspectives.
 This is the raison d'être underlying the Pistoia – Dialogues on Man festival, created and directed by Giulia Cogoli.
-Over the last nine years, the event has been galvanised by cultural and civil commitment and by the desire to involve the widest possible audience during three days of encounters, lessons, shows and readings in the historic heart of Pistoia.
+Over the last ten years, the event has been galvanised by cultural and civil commitment and by the desire to involve the widest possible audience during three days of encounters, lessons, shows and readings in the historic heart of Pistoia.

 This festival of cultural research into contemporary anthropology aims to offer participants new perspectives on human societies.
 It does this by allowing experts from different fields to compare outlooks in a discussion going beyond the boundaries between disciplines to propose entirely new observations of our world today.